leegivhan/brio-site/README.md

 # brio internship assignment

+Tools
+You can use any of the following tools (or any others you are familiar with) to create a web project that will accomplish the task:
+1.	jQuery
+2. Bootstrap
+3. KnockoutJS
+4. KendoUI

+Requirements
 Design a web page that adheres to the following criteria.
 Remember, it doesn’t have to be perfect, we just want to see your base knowledge of HTML and CSS.

-Requirements
 1. Fluid width
 2. Header with a height of 100px
 3. Login button at the right corner of the header (doesn’t have to be functional)